plafer/plafer.github.io/_posts/2019-04-11-math-notation-from-programmer-perspective.md

 header-img: "img/rec-vs-ite-bg.jpg"
 ---

-Mathematical notation is confusing for one simple reason: [operator overloading](https://en.wikipedia.org/wiki/Operator_overloading).
+For the past six years, I've been studying computer science and writing various kinds of software: from compilers and interpreters to a fully functional operating system to self-driving car software.
+I have recently transitioned into the study of rigorous mathematics, and found that mathematical notation is confusing for one simple reason: [operator overloading](https://en.wikipedia.org/wiki/Operator_overloading).
 This makes it hard for the untrained eye to grasp the concept that's being communicated by a mathematical expression.